binkley/kotlin-application-transactions/README.md

 Here "caller" means those offering requests to a shared queue, and "processor" means a single consumer of the queue processing requests.

+The implementation is a simple state machine based on the type of request:

+- Simple reads run in parallel
+- Simple writes wait for reads to finish, and then run in serial
+- Units of work (transactions) also wait for reads to finish, and then all remote requests in the unit of work run in serial \[\*\]

+\* There is a slight optimization that the first reads of a unit of work can run in parallel with existing reads until a write request is encountered

 ### Caller API

 At a top level use